open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector/README.md

 npm install --save @opentelemetry/exporter-collector
 ```

+## Service Name

+The OpenTelemetry Collector Exporter does not have a service name configuration.
+In order to set the service name, use the `service.name` resource attribute as prescribed in the [OpenTelemetry Resource Semantic Conventions][semconv-resource-service-name].

 ## Traces in Web

 The CollectorTraceExporter in Web expects the endpoint to end in `/v1/traces`.